In Karten sind Zeiten aufbewahrt; Vergangenheiten, Gegenwarten, Zukünfte – je nachdem.

 In the second phase of the project, GeoPortOst will be supplemented by retrodigitized maps, as well as by copyright protected born digitals.
 Thematic maps, which dominate the collection are always related to their context, and combine the map face and its data base; to create a relationship between them the software tool MapContextualizer will be developed.
 This data infrastructure will make it possible to enrich maps with metadata, geographical data and additionally with context data.
 By using semantic web and linked data technologies GeoPortOst will provide aggregated information for analysis and reuse.

-Hidden maps used in the context of a narrative mostly visualize and compile various non-geographical information on cartographic basis.
-The collection therefore focusses on thematic maps.
+GeoPortOst focuses on thematic maps.
+Thematic maps are used in the context of a narrative and rarely serve exclusively for spatial orientation.
+They usually visualize and compile various non-geographical information on a topographical basis.

 The maps were digitized at Digitalisierungszentrum of the Regensburg University Library digitalisiert.
 The images are available as high resolution TIFFs.
 The images have been turned into tiles using the VIPS tool and zoomified.
 The visual representation is realized with the web mapping library OpenLayers.
 GeoPortOst uses the application Georeferencer for crowd sourced georeferencing developed by Klokan Technologies.